typedb/typedb/docs/pages/academy/0-index.md

 ## [Data loading](./loading-files.html)

 The fourth module will guide you through the topic of data loading and migration.
-It will introduce to the GRAQL templating language extensions, that allow to easily migrate data from the most common file formats.
+It will introduce to the Graql templating language extensions, that allow to easily migrate data from the most common file formats.

 ## [Grakn Reasoner](./reasoner-intro.html)